qinguorui2001/tp/docs/DeveloperGuide.md

 ### Product scope

-**Target user profile**:
+**Target user**

+TA<sup>2</sup> is developed for Teaching Assistants(TA) and Professors in the School of Computing(SOC) at the National University of Singapore(NUS).

+**Profile:**
+* has a need to manage student submissions
+* has a need to take note of student inquiries
+* has a need to organise information across modules
-* has a need to manage a significant number of contacts
+* (for TAs) has a need to organise own tasks and tasks as a TA
-* prefer desktop apps over other types
+* has no time to organise information manually
 * can type fast
-* prefers typing to mouse interactions
-* is reasonably comfortable using CLI apps

-**Value proposition**: manage contacts faster than a typical mouse/GUI driven app
+**Value proposition**

+TA<sup>2</sup> aims to help SOC TAs and professors by managing student submissions in an efficient manner.
+Without the need to manually keep track of information in a separate document, they will be able to save more time.
+As users who are able to type fast, they will be able to manage module information(student submissions etc.) much faster than when using a mouse/GUI driven app.

 ### User stories